Doga (yoga): Benefits

 Bethany Lyttle writing in The New York Times, and Katie Briney writing on the Active website, report claimed advantages of Doga, including that the practice emphasizes yoga's focus on union between beings; helps establish a pack mentality; strengthens the bond between owner and pet; can provide additional weight resistance to intensify a physical practice; can assist injured, obese, or elderly dogs; and is enjoyable.
 Doga teacher Brenda Bryan writes in her 2009 book Barking Buddha that "with their innate instincts, joy in simple pleasures, and soulful eyes, dogs also are seemingly enlightened beings—Barking Buddhas, if you will", and can "teach us about life and love".

 The occupational therapist Melissa Y. Winkle describes in her book Dogwood Doga a wide range of activities shared by owner and dog, selected for their therapeutic value, with precautions to be observed.

 Issues

 Doga has been criticised as a fad, for trivialising yoga, for lax policies on teacher certification, and for untrained dogs' interference in participants' concentration and relaxation.
 The UK charity Dogs Trust has warned that unsupervised Doga may harm the dogs' welfare.
 Australian dog trainer Martin Dominick stated without adducing evidence that doga could worsen the behaviour of disobedient dogs.
 A pet insurance CEO, Jack Stephens, stated that yoga's therapeutic effects "were never proven on dogs".

-Analysts at the Swedish merchant bank SEB selected "dog yoga" in 2007 as the most evident sign of "overheating" – an excessive money supply encouraging people to spend on trivia, possibly predicting a financial crash – in the Swedish economy.
+Analysts at the Swedish merchant bank SEB Group selected "dog yoga" in 2007 as the most evident sign of "overheating" – an excessive money supply encouraging people to spend on trivia, possibly predicting the 2008 financial crisis – in the Swedish economy.

+In 2024, Italy's Ministry of Health banned yoga with puppies, as opposed to adult dogs, on grounds of animal health and practitioners' safety.
+In Britain, the Royal Society for the Prevention of Cruelty to Animals has in 2023 asked the public to avoid yoga with puppies.
+In 2024, the Dutch Minister of Agriculture, Nature and Food Quality, Piet Adema, called for a ban on "puppy yoga".